agiliq/agiliq-jekyll/_posts/2019-05-16-django-rest-framework-retrieveupdatedestroyapiview.md

         lookup_url_kwarg = 'question_id'
         queryset = Question.objects.all()

+We had to add `lookup_url_kwarg` because our url pattern uses `question_id` as a url keywork argument.

+Had our url been `path('questions/<int:id>/', apiviews.QuestionDetailView.as_view(), name='question_detail_view')`, i.e used keyword argument `id` instead of `question_id` then there was no need to specify `lookup_url_kwarg` on QuestionDetailView.
+In such case, QuestionDetailView would change to:

+    class QuestionDetailView(RetrieveUpdateDestroyAPIView):

+        serializer_class = QuestionDetailPageSerializer
+        queryset = Question.objects.all()

 GET, PATCH and DELTE api request will keep working as they were working with APIView.
 Notice how we were able to avoid `get()`, `patch()` and `delete()` on QuestionDetailView.

 Suppose we only want the detail view of questions published in last two days to be visible.
+We want a 404 to be raised if the question hasn't been published in last two days.
 We will have to override `get_queryset()` in that case.

     from django.utils.timezone import now
     from datetime import timedelta